8 Best Fertilizers For Dahlias (And How To Use)

 Be sure to use a water soluble formula specific for plants and follow the instructions on the label.

-Yes, Bone Meal is good for dahlias.
-Mix bone meal into the soil at time of planting your dahlia tubers.
-The calcium and phosphorous in the bone meal will promote a strong root system and healthy flower production.
+Yes, Bone Meal is good for dahlias- the calcium and phosphorous found within will promote a strong root system and healthy flower production.
+Mix it into the soil at time of planting your dahlia tubers.

 Summary

-When fertilizing dahlias, seek out a fertilizer with little nitrogen and higher amounts of phosphorous and potassium.
+When fertilizing dahlias, seek out fertilizer with low nitrogen and higher amounts of phosphorous and potassium.

 Giving your dahlias the recommended amount of the right kind of fertilizer will allow for vigorous growth and lots of blooms.
 You’ll be swimming in lush bouquets of healthy dahlia flowers all summer!

-Treating your dahlia tubers to a little extra love and care will ensure your plant is healthy and produces flowers all summer long!
+Treating your plants to a little extra love and care will ensure your plant is healthy and produces flowers all summer long!